biopragmatics/semra/README.md

 ## Data Science Application

-SeMRA is a tool for data scientists to upgrade referenc
+SeMRA provides tools for data scientists to standardize references using semantic mappings.

 For example, the drug indications table in ChEMBL contains a variety of references to EFO, MONDO, DOID, and other controlled vocabularies (described in